PaulKinlan/paul.kinlan.me/content/en/2010-12-09-drag-to-desktop-in-js.markdown

 ---
 <p>When I created <a href="http://appmator.appspot.com">appmator</a>, I want to remove a
 lot of the traditional webism that we see in apps.
-Specifically, I am not overly keen on &ldquo;Save As&rdquo; buttons, so I made sure I didn&rsquo;t include one in the application</p>
+Specifically, I am not overly keen on &ldquo;Save As&rdquo; buttons, so I made sure I didn't include one in the application</p>

 <p>The question then becomes how do you get data quickly to a directory of the